BortnikD/NetworkFastAPI/README.md

-# Example of a backend for a network
+# Example of a backend for a network 🌐
-This project is an simple example of how you can organize a backend for your social network
+This project is an simple example of how you can organize a backend for your social network.
+Here I practice clean architecture principles to ensure the application is reliable, maintainable and scalable.

-## Technologies
+## Technologies ⚙️
 - _FastAPI_
 - _SQLAlchemy (postgres)_
 - _alembic_

-## Installation
+## Installation ⬇️
 1. Clone the repository
 ```bash
 git clone https://github.com/BortnikD/networkBackendFastApi.git